 What are negative ions?
 Why are negative ions good for us?
-Where are negative ions found and how do they work?
-There’s a multitude of research.
+Where are negative ions found, and, how do they work?
+There’s masses of research with answers.

 Negative ions, serotonin and health

 Dr. Albert P. Krueger, University of California, was a bacteriologist, microbiologist, immunologist, pathologist, M.D. and Professor, who turned his attention to air ions in the later part of his career.

 Over a 25-year period Krueger’s air ion findings made their way into 75 publications, in large part because of the scrupulous design of his experiments, the painstaking care he put into their performance, and his insistence on accuracy and reproducibility.

 The sound bite common to many sites that talk about negative ions is, “Krueger found that an astonishingly small quantity of negative ions could kill bacteria and quickly take them out of the air.”